mozilla/policy-templates/docs/index.md

 | **[`SearchSuggestEnabled`](#searchsuggestenabled)** | Enable search suggestions.
 | **[`SecurityDevices`](#securitydevices)** | Install PKCS #11 modules.
 | **[`ShowHomeButton`](#showhomebutton)** | Show the home button on the toolbar.
+| **[`SkipTermsOfUse`](#skiptermsofuse)** | Don't display the Firefox [Terms of Use](https://www.mozilla.org/about/legal/terms/firefox/) and [Privacy Notice](https://www.mozilla.org/privacy/firefox/) upon startup.
+You represent that you accept and have the authority to accept the Terms of Use on behalf of all individuals to whom you provide access to this browser.
 | **[`SSLVersionMax`](#sslversionmax)** | Set and lock the maximum version of TLS.
 | **[`SSLVersionMin`](#sslversionmin)** | Set and lock the minimum version of TLS.
 | **[`StartDownloadsInTempDirectory`](#startdownloadsintempdirectory)** | Force downloads to start off in a local, temporary location rather than the default download directory.